hyperledger/fabric-contract-api-go/README.md

 ## Tutorials
 Tutorials for how to create smart contracts using packages in this repo can be found [here](./tutorials)

-A sample chaincode built using packages from this repo can be found [here](https://github.com/hyperledger/fabric-contract-api-go/tree/main/integrationtest/chaincode/simple)
+Some sample chaincodes built using packages from this repo are [simple](https://github.com/hyperledger/fabric-contract-api-go/tree/main/integrationtest/chaincode/simple) and [asset-transfer-basic](https://github.com/hyperledger/fabric-samples/tree/main/asset-transfer-basic/chaincode-go)

+Other examples can be found [here](https://github.com/hyperledger/fabric-contract-api-go/tree/main/integrationtest/chaincode) and [here](https://github.com/hyperledger/fabric-samples)

 ## Raising issues
 Issues for packages in this repository are raised and tracked using [JIRA](https://jira.hyperledger.org) under the project Fabric Contract API Go (FABCAG).
 You can view the current open issues by visiting [https://jira.hyperledger.org/projects/FABCAG/issues?filter=allopenissues](https://jira.hyperledger.org/projects/FABCAG/issues?filter=allopenissues).
 Before raising an issue please check existing issues to avoid duplication.